Yellow Strand – A Secluded Coastal Gem on Sligo’s Raghly Peninsula

 Surfing and Water Sports

-The Atlantic swell at Yellow Strand is reliable throughout the year, making it a popular surf spot for both locals and visiting board‑riders.
+The Atlantic swell at Yellow Strand is reliable throughout the year, making it a popular surf spot for both locals and visiting board-riders.
 The beach’s open exposure provides clean wave faces, while the surrounding dunes give a sense of privacy rarely found on more crowded Sligo beaches.
-Sea‑kayakers also enjoy the calm sections near the shore, especially when the tide is low and the water turns a striking turquoise.
+Sea-kayakers also enjoy the calmer sections near the shore, especially when the tide is low and the water turns a striking turquoise.
+A full wetsuit is essential year-round given the cool Atlantic waters.

 Coastal Walk – Roskeeragh Loop

-For walkers, the Roskeeragh coastal walk is a 9.78‑mile (≈15.7 km) loop that starts at Roskeeragh near Drumcliff.
-The route follows the shoreline past the promontory fort, offering panoramic views of Ardboline Island and, on clear days, the towering cliffs of Slieve League in County Mayo.
-Mid‑way the trail skirts Knocklane hill before reaching Yellow Strand itself, then continues to Raghly Pier and back towards Ballyconnell, where fossil‑rich rock formations line the path.
-The walk is graded as “Easy” with a modest elevation gain of 725 ft, typically taking around five and a half hours.
+For walkers, the Roskeeragh coastal walk is a 9.78-mile (≈15.7 km) loop that starts at Roskeeragh near Drumcliffe.
+The route follows the shoreline past the historic promontory fort, offering panoramic views of Ardboline Island and, on clear days, the towering cliffs of Slieve League in County Mayo.
+Mid-way the trail skirts Knocklane hill before reaching Yellow Strand itself, then continues to Raghly Pier and back towards Ballyconnell, where fossil-rich rock formations line the path.
+The walk is graded as “Easy” with a modest elevation gain of 725 ft, typically taking around five and a half hours to complete.

 Wildlife Spotting

-While swimming is discouraged, the beach’s relative solitude creates opportunities for wildlife observation.
-Surfers have reported seeing a small seal pup wade into the surf, and during summer months mackerel often break the surface in shimmering schools.
-Dolphin sightings have also been recorded from the promontory fort viewpoint.
+While swimming is strictly prohibited, the beach’s relative solitude creates excellent opportunities for wildlife observation.
+Visitors have reported seeing a small seal pup wade into the surf, and during summer months mackerel often break the surface in shimmering schools.
+Dolphin sightings have also been recorded from the promontory fort viewpoint, adding to the area’s natural appeal.

 Photography and Landscape

-The contrast between the fine sand, scattered rocks, and the backdrop of rolling hills makes Yellow Strand a photographer’s delight.
-Sunrise over the Atlantic paints the dunes in soft gold, while sunset casts a deep amber across the water, perfect for capturing the wild beauty of Ireland’s west coast.
+The contrast between the fine sand, scattered rocks, and the backdrop of rolling hills makes Yellow Strand a rewarding location for landscape photography.
+Sunrise over the Atlantic paints the dunes in soft gold, while sunset casts a deep amber across the water.
+The lack of man-made structures means compositions remain entirely focused on the raw coastal scenery.

 Practical Information